Words in italic type have been added for clarity. They are not found in the original Hebrew or Aramaic.

 John 7:51 “Does our law judge a man before it hears him and knows what he is doing?”

 John 7:52 They answered and said to him, “Are you also from Galilee?
 Search and look, for no prophet has arisen out of Galilee.”

 An Adulteress Faces the Light of the World

 John 7:53 And everyone went to his own house.

 If you don’t believe in Jesus, then you have to question Mary’s virgin birth… and THAT is the unforgivable sin.

-What the leaders have planned next will put Jesus in a predicament of blackmail that puts His mother in danger.
+The leaders have something planned that will put Jesus in a predicament of blackmail that puts His mother in danger.
 Will He be able to escape?
+See John Chapter 8